lazyzu/ClosedXML.Extension.EmbeddedObject/readme.md

 `ClosedXML.Extension.EmbeddedObject` is a .NET library for embedding OLE objects when using [ClosedXML](https://github.com/ClosedXML/ClosedXML)
 And currently, it only supports embedding and does not support reading, updating, or deleting actions.

+> [!NOTE]
+> Supports ClosedXML versions 0.96.0 and later, except for 0.103.x and 0.104.x due to the [not strongly named](https://github.com/ClosedXML/ClosedXML/issues/2423) issue.

 Using ClosedXML.Extension.EmbeddedObject:
 =================
 * Basic usage